In the Blood (2014 film): Plot

-At Manny's house, Ava started weeping in tears over the fact that she lost her husband.
+At Manny's house, Ava starts weeping in tears over the fact that she lost her husband.
 After getting comforted by Manny, Ava rests up before making her final move.
 In the morning, Ava makes it to the hospital entrance and kills a female attendant with a chokehold before grabbing her ID and hiding her body in the vehicle.
 Inside the hospital, Ava wraps Elbar's face inside a red plastic bag while interrogating over what happened to Derek's body.
-Ultimately, Elbar asked Ava to take a look on at the surveillance screens.
-In such a surprise, Ava sees that Derek is still alive and is on a wheelchair being hauled into the hospital by a group of men lead by Silvio Lugo.
+Ultimately, Elbar asks Ava to look at the surveillance screens.
+In such a surprise, Ava sees that Derek is still alive and is in a wheelchair being hauled into the hospital by a group of men led by Silvio Lugo.
 Shocked and infuriated by how Elbar lied to Garza over Derek's so-called death, Ava attempts to jam her gun into his jaw only to be given one last chance to save her husband for Elbar explains that if he dies, Derek will die too.

-Meanwhile, the group of men escorting David reached the operations floor to greet Elbar and Ava, who is disguised as a nurse going by the name Kristy.
-At the operations room, Ava attempts to put the Lugo to sleep before pulling out a gun and subdue all of his men, maiming most of them before getting Derek back on his feet.
-Lugo explained that he was suffering from a rare cancer called multiple myeloma.
-He bribed Elbar to find capable donors that have stem cells with effective transfusions with bone marrows to help suppress his cancer, considering that Derek happens to be one of those donors.
-Nevertheless, Ava and Derek make their way out of the operations room, but not before getting caught up with a gun fight with several of Lugo's men in the hospital's corridors and outside, with Ava killing the latter.
+Meanwhile, the group of men escorting David reaches the surgical floor to greet Elbar and Ava, who is disguised as a nurse going by the name Kristy.
+At the operations room, Ava attempts to put Lugo to sleep before pulling out a gun and subduing all of his men, maiming most of them before getting Derek back on his feet.
+Lugo explains that he was suffering from the rare cancer multiple myeloma.
+He bribes Elbar to find capable donors that have stem cells with effective transfusions with bone marrows to help suppress his cancer, considering that Derek happens to be one of those donors.
+Nevertheless, Ava and Derek make their way out of the operating room, but not before getting caught up with a gun fight with several of Lugo's men in the hospital's corridors and outside, with Ava killing the latter.

 Along their escape route, they get help from Manny and a group of kids that used all sorts of contraptions to keep Lugo and his gang of criminals at bay.
-As the criminals pursued them to a nearby village, Ava and Derek take down the henchmen and Ava has a fight with Lugo.
-Ava, after struggling is able to win the fight and use him as a shield with a knife to his neck.
+As the criminals pursue them to a nearby village, Ava and Derek take down the henchmen and Ava has a fight with Lugo.
+Ava, after struggling, is able to win the fight and uses him as a shield with a knife to his neck.
 Big Biz arrives.
 He takes the knife from Ava and cuts the throat of Lugo, killing him.
 He then tells Ava and her husband to leave the island and go home.
 Ava and her husband leave the island on a boat as the film ends.